Health Sciences, Health Information Management, B.S. to Health Data Science, M.S. Accelerated Program

-The Program in Health Information Management is a unique undergraduate program that blends the study of medical sciences, information technology, legal concepts, and healthcare management.
+The program in Health Information Management (HIM) is a unique undergraduate program that blends the study of medical sciences, information technology, legal concepts and health care management.

 Students retain undergraduate status, financial aid, and tuition rates until their undergraduate degree is conferred after year four.
 At that time, students attain official graduate student status, pay graduate tuition, and become eligible for graduate assistantships.

 For additional information see the catalog entries for the following programs:

 The B.S. in Health Sciences-Health Information Management is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 - Students must have a minimum cumulative GPA of 3.00